 What is Engel’s Law?

-Engel’s Law is an economic theory that describes the relationship between income and food expenditures.
+Engel’s Law is an economic theory that describes the relationship between household income and a particular good or service expenditures.
 It states that as family income increases, the percentage of income spent on food decreases.
 The theory was introduced by Ernst Engel, a German economist and statistician, in 1857.
 Besides Engel’s Law, he is also famous for the Engel curve in microeconomics.

 Understanding Engel’s Law

 Engel’s Law is an observation in economics.
 It states that as the income of a family increases, the proportion of income spent on food decreases, although the absolute dollar expenditures on food are still increasing.

 Engel’s Law does not assume that the spending on food remains constant as family income increases.
 For example, a family with a $5,000 monthly income spends $2,000 on food, which makes up 40% ($2,000/$5,000) of its budget.
 If the income of this family increases by 40% to $7,000, it will spend $2,500 on food.

 Although its absolute expenditures on food increase by 25%, the relative proportion to income decreases to 35.7% ($2,500/$7,000).
 The decrease in proportion can be explained by the lower rate of increase in food expenditures relative to the rate of increase in income.

 Engels’ Law implies that the income elasticity of demand for food is positive but less than 1.
 Income elasticity of demand is a measure of the sensitivity of the quantity of demand for a good to every percentage change in income.
 It is calculated by dividing the percentage change in the quantity of demand by the percentage change in consumers’ income.